sai2411/coursera-module-5-assignment/README.md

 This will update your local repository with whatever changes have been made since the last update.

-As a reminder, the full repository URL is: https://github.com/jhu-ep-coursera/fullstack-course4

 Once you update your repository, copy all the contents of the fullstack-course4/assignments/assignment5/assignment5-solution-starter folder into your newly created solutions container folder for this assignment, e.g., module5-solution.